SUPScientist/Advanced-Quantitative-Oceanography/python_installation_instructions.md

 # Create a new environment and install software packages.

 * At your anaconda prompt, type `conda env create -f environment.yml`.
-You may need to include the directory the environment.yml file was downloaded too.
+You may need to include the directory the environment.yml file was downloaded to.

 * Once finished, let's open a Jupyter notebook, as a test.
 At the anaconda prompt type `conda activate tutorialenv` then type `jupyter notebook`.
 This will open a jupyter notebook in your browser.
 From there you can open notebooks and run them.
 It is probably easiest to navigate to where you keep your code, create a new 'python' directory and organize your code into projects from there.
 (This will also make using GitHub easier).